 Then we’re adding lots of vanilla (no skimping here), and a combo of cinnamon, nutmeg & ground cloves.
 The star of the show is obviously pumpkin – but it’s the brown sugar, vanilla & spices really make it shine.
 It’s a fall party of flavors.
 And me & my cable knit sweaters, fall booties and plethora of scarves are joining in on the fun.

 One of the really important things I wanted in these cookies was for them to be chewy & cookie-like in texture.
 We add a lot of moisture with the pumpkin, so we need to be careful.
-To combat the extra moisture/water added with the pumpkin – you’ll notice that there’s only 1 egg yolk in the batter (make sure not to add the whole egg).
+To combat the extra moisture/water added with the pumpkin – you’ll notice that there’s only 1 egg in the batter.
 And we’re using cornstarch and cream of tarter to keep them soft and chewy.

 Then the cookie dough is chilled prior to baking, and we’ll form the dough into balls and roll them in cinnamon sugar.
 Could you honestly think of anything better????
 The cinnamon sugar adds a delicious coating, extra cookie texture, and that perfect snickerdoodle-esque appearance.
 Seriously, the deliciousness factor of these pumpkin cookies is off the chain.